DavidMatalik/rock-paper-scissors/README.md

-Javascript logic of a Rock Paper Scissors game.
-This game goes over 5 rounds.
+First build Javascript logic of a Rock Paper Scissors game.
+Then style it with CSS.
+This game is over until one player has 5 points.
 A user plays against the computer.
-The HTML and CSS is built later.